 Make a measurable difference within an organization committed to social impact.
-Participants in this program will master practical skills from professors with extensive experience in all phases of M&E management, in addition to guest lectures from practitioners in funding and implementing organizations.
+Participants in this program will master practical skills from our project monitoring faculty with extensive experience in all phases of M&E management, in addition to guest lectures from practitioners in funding and implementing organizations.

-The curriculum for the 12-credit online Graduate Certificate in Project Monitoring and Evaluation includes:
+The curriculum for the 12-credit online Graduate Certificate in Project Monitoring and Evaluation includes four courses.

-To learn more about American University’s online Graduate Certificate in Project Monitoring and Evaluation, request more information or call us toll free at 855-725-7614.
+To learn more about American University’s online Graduate Certificate in Project Monitoring and Evaluation and eligibility for the Dean’s Scholarship, request more information or call us toll free at 855-725-7614.